Banyan VINES: VINES client software

 VINES client software ran on most earlier PC-based operating systems, including MS-DOS and earlier versions of Microsoft Windows.
 It was lightweight on the client, and hence remained in use during the latter half of the 1990s on many older machines that could not run other networking stacks.
 This occurred on the server side as well, as VINES generally offered good performance, even from mediocre hardware.

 Initial market release

-With StreetTalk's inherent low bandwidth requirements, global companies and governments that grasped the advantages of worldwide directory services seamlessly spanning multiple time zones recognized VINE's technological edge.
+With StreetTalk's low bandwidth requirements, several global companies and governments used VINE.
 Users included gas and oil companies, power companies, public utilities—and U.S. Government agencies including the State Department, Treasury Department, Department of Agriculture, Department of Health and Human Services, and Department of Defense.

 The U.S. State Department was an early adopter of the VINES technology.
 Able to take advantage of the then high-speed 56k modems for telephonic connectivity of the developed world to the limited telephone modem speeds of 300 baud over bad analog telephone systems in developing countries, VINES linked embassies around the world.
 VINES also features built-in point-to-point and group chat capability that was useful for basic communication over secure lines.